octoprobe/octohub4/kicad/tentacle_v0.5/README.md

 ## History v0.4 -> v0.5

 * Remove silkscreen: R301, U302, R1401, R1505
+* Breadbord pads: Only one ground line to leave more space for DUT-boards

 TODO

-* Only one ground line

 * LEDS less brigth